 Get the recipe: Stocking filler Christmas cake

-Get the recipe: All wrapped up Christmas cake
+Get the recipe: Vegan Christmas cake

 Get the recipe: Chocolate tiramisu cake

 Serves: 8-10 | Skill level: Easy | Total time: 3 hr

 A slight riff on the traditional recipe, this one goes heavier on the sweet-yet-tart cranberry flavour.
 It needs to be fed with sherry or brandy – a good way to really help that soak in is to prick the cake all over with a skewer after baking.
 It will stay fresh for around six months, so will see you nicely into the New Year.
 We recommend serving with cheese – a slice of good quality mature cheddar is just the ticket.

 Top tip: “This is a simple cake to make but does require feeding with brandy for up to 12 weeks before serving.
 But the benefit is that it will last for up to 6 months if stored properly,” says Naomi Boles.

 Serves: 16 | Skill level: Medium | Total time: 1 hr